Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: Experimental Details

 \subsection{Image Experiments}

 \paragraph{Model and Architecture.} We set the standard deviation of the Gaussian decoder to $\sigma=0.3$ following \citet{pang2020ebmprior}.
-The architecture of the energy and generator networks are also chosen to be the same as \citet{pang2020ebmprior} to ensure a fair comparison.
+The architecture of the energy and generator networks for SVHN and CelebA experiments are chosen to be the same as \citet{pang2020ebmprior} to ensure a fair comparison.
+For CIFAR10, we use the same generator network as our SVHN experiment instead of the larger version used in~\citet{pang2020ebmprior} to avoid overfitting.
+We adopt the same energy and generator networks as~\citet{yu2023diffusionamortized} for the CelebA-HQ experiments.

 \paragraph{Training.} We train \gls*{iplebm} on all datasets for $200$ epochs with a batch size of $128$.
 We use the Adam optimiser for both the energy and generator networks: for the energy network, we use a learning rate of $2\times 10^{-4}$ and set $(\beta_1, \beta_2)=(0.5,0.999)$, for the generator we use a learning rate of $1\times 10^{-3}$ and $(\beta_1, \beta_2)=(0.9,0.999)$; an exponential learning rate schedule with rate $0.999$ was used for both networks.
-The warmup is applied during the first $10K$ iterations of the training with $h_{\mathrm{warm}}=0.005$ (cf. \Cref{app:warm_images}).
-For particle updates, we choose $\gamma=0.1$ and $h=0.1$.
+The warmup is applied during the first $10$K iterations of the training with $h_{\mathrm{warm}}=0.005$ (cf. \Cref{app:warm_images}).
+For particle updates, we choose $\gamma=0.1$ and $h=0.1$ with the number of prior steps set to $60$.

-\paragraph{Evaluation.} For the computation of FID values, we sample $50,000$ from the energy based prior using $60$ steps; we select the step size for different datasets using grid search over values $\{0.01, 0.05, 0.07, 0.1, 0.2\}$.
-We use a step size of $0.07$ for SVHN and step size $0.1$ for CelebA64 and CIFAR10.
+\paragraph{Evaluation.} For the computation of FID values, we sample $50,000$ from the energy-based prior.
+To ensure our evaluation accurately reflects the learned model, we use sampling hyperparameters identical to our training procedure: $60$ Langevin dynamics steps with a step size of $0.1$.

-For the evaluation of reconstruction error, we use the similar set up in \citet{kuntz2023} and compute the maximum a posterior (MAP) estimate for the latents $x^m$ corresponding to each $y^m$ in the validation set:
+For the evaluation of reconstruction error, we use a similar setup to \citet{kuntz2023} and compute the maximum a posteriori (MAP) estimate for the latents $x^m$ corresponding to each $y^m$ in the validation set:

 Then, we recover the image by mapping $x_{\text{map}}^m$ through the generator.
-To solve MAP estimation problem above, we use $4$ randomly initialised runs of Adam \citep{kingma2017adammethodstochasticoptimization} of length $50$ iterations and set the learning rate using PyTorch’s \texttt{ReduceLROnPlateau} scheduler with an initial learning rate of $1$; all other Adam parameters are set to the defaults.
+To solve the MAP estimation problem above, we use $4$ randomly initialised runs of Adam \citep{kingma2017adammethodstochasticoptimization} of length $50$ iterations and set the learning rate using PyTorch's \texttt{ReduceLROnPlateau} scheduler with an initial learning rate of $1$; all other Adam parameters are set to the defaults.

+\paragraph{Runtime Comparison.} We additionally provide a comparison of runtime between our method EBIPLA and LEBM~\citep{pang2020ebmprior} under the same settings in our image experiments.
+The runtime results were averaged over 5 runs.